-Why Are Insider Threats So Dangerous?
+Why Are Insider Attacks So Dangerous?

 In a 2019 SANS report on advanced threats, security practitioners identified major gaps in insider threat defense driven by a lack of visibility into a baseline of normal user behavior as well as the management of privileged user accounts, which represent a more attractive target for cases of phishing or credential compromise.